ibara/shuf/README.md

 [`afl-fuzz`](http://lcamtuf.coredump.cx/afl/) but more testing is always better.
 Please file a bug report with crashing input if you find any.

-`shuf` should perfectly mimic `GNU shuf` behavior, with minimal exceptions (notably, `shuf` provides better error messages).
+`shuf` should perfectly mimic `GNU shuf` behavior, with minimal exceptions.
+Two notable exceptions are better error messages and more strict getopt handling.
 If you discover any areas where `shuf` does not mimic `GNU shuf`, please file a bug report.

 License
 -------